uaegeani4mlab/LEPS-APIs/eIDAS-SP-WebApp-2.0/README.md

 ## Project Purpose

-The eIDAS WebApp 2.0 facilitates the integration of a SP with the eIDAS node by:
+The eIDAS SP WebApp 2.0 facilitates the integration of a SP with the eIDAS node by:

 - Allowing the SP to avoid development time for processing SAML messages